Women in Tehachapi [Photo: UCLA Digital Archives]

 “We hate to send a woman to the penitentiary; we hate to electrocute or hang women.
 We think its the wrong thing to do.
 We have to admire Al Smith, when Ruth Snyder was convicted of killing the husband of this other woman.
 Al Smith didn’t given her a reprieve and allowed her to go to her electrocution, as she should have gone.
 Many women have been convicted of murder, but it is only very rarely that women are hung or electrocuted for committing murder.”

-Dr. Bowers was a little confused about the facts of the case.
+Dr. Bowers confused the facts of the case.
 Ruth Snyder and her lover, Judd Gray, were convicted and executed for the murder of her husband; but Bowers was not at all confused about his opinion regarding female murderers.
 He declared that they should be executed.

 Below is the first part of Aggie Underwood’s series on the lives of the forgotten women of Tehachapi just as it appeared in newspapers in 1935.

 Ruth Snyder in the chair.
 A Chicago reporter snuck a camera into the death chamber strapped to his ankle and got the incredible photo.
 As an aside, the Ruth Snyder/Judd Gray case inspired James M. Cain to write his powerful noir novel, DOUBLE INDEMNITY, which became the 1944 film.

 Nestled in a range of snow covered mountains, eight and one-half miles from the nearest town, is California’s home for forgotten women.